monorepo-rocks/monorepo-rocks/packages/dagger-env/README.md

 # dagger-env

-A type-safe, reusable environment configuration abstraction for Dagger modules with full Zod v4 validation.
+A type-safe, reusable environment configuration abstraction for Dagger modules with full Zod v4 validation and 1Password integration.

 ## Features